Focused Ultrasound for Essential Tremor and Parkinson’s

 Image of MRI room (from Insightec)

-Advanced technology that’s safer for you.
-This treatment combines ultrasound with MRI.
-This means we can do surgery without an incision while you’re awake.
+Advanced, safer procedure: This treatment combines ultrasound with MRI.
+This means we can do surgery without cutting, while you’re awake.
 No cutting means no risk of problems like infection.
-Being awake means no anesthesia and you can see results in real time.
+Being awake means no anesthesia, and you see results in real time.

-Improves your quality of life.
-Most patients have reduced tremor symptoms on one side right away.
-For more than 75% of patients, improvements were still there three years later.
+Better quality of life: Most patients get relief from tremor symptoms right away.
+In a study, more than 75% of patients still saw improvements three years later.

-Outpatient procedure.
-Most patients return to daily activities within a day.
-Temporary side effects of the treatment (such as nausea, imbalance, and numbness) stop within a week.
+Quick recovery: Most patients return to daily activities within a day.
+Side effects (such as imbalance and numbness) usually stop within two to three weeks.

 How does focused ultrasound work?